 You can use either the GCP Console or the gcloud command-line tool to create the service account and private key file and to assign the service account the following roles:

-In the Service account name field, enter the name for your service account.
+- In the Service account name box, enter the name for your service account.

 This creates the service account and downloads its private key to a JSON file.